Arpi33/Big-Aand-Ant-game/README.md

 # Big-Aand-Ant-game

-Within this assignment, Object Oriented Java programming language was used in the making of the following simulation, and factory design pattern was implemented during the making of this project.
+<p><h4>Within this assignment, Object Oriented Java programming language was used in the making of the following simulation, and factory design pattern was implemented during the making of this project.
 We were given the following requirements:

 There are two creatures – ants and bugs – and they live in a grid world of size 20 x 20 cells.
 Your task is to simulate a simple 2D simulation of predator (bugs) and prey (ants) behaviours.